dindinet/netlify-cms-test/site/content/_index.md

 I build websites and everyday, not suprisingly, I get asked 'Can you build us a website?'

 My answer is nearly always 'Yes, I can.'.
-I have experience building all kinds of websites for all kinds of people and organisations with all kinds of goals and problems to solve.
+I have nearly 3 decades experience building all kinds of websites for all kinds of people and organisations with all kinds of goals and problems to solve.
+My experience gives me a very particular view on the way people approach building their website, but more on that later.

 The next question is 'How much will it cost?'

 How much?
-So now we have to have a bigger conversation because before I can answer that I need to know a lot more about what you want to achieve with your website.
+So now we have to have a real conversation because before I can answer that I need to know a lot more about what you want to achieve with your website.

 A very important point to bear in mind is that a website is never truly finished.
-Your website is a tool for marketing your offer and as such will always need to adapt to the demands of your visitors and your business.
+Your website should be part of a set of tools for marketing your offer and as such will always need to adapt to the demands of your visitors and your business.
 My focus is to provide you with a publishing platform that is easy to maintain, update and extend.
 A simple website will not be up to the job.

 You see, I prefer to work with people who have clear goals.
 Goals keep everyone involved on their toes.
 More importantly goals are a destination and when we have a destination we can plan the journey.